akhil531/codsoft-task_2/README.md

 This task involves creating a responsive and visually appealing **Landing Page**.
 The page is designed to showcase modern design principles and user-friendly navigation.

 ### 🚀 Demo
-View the live demo of the Landing Page here: [Landing Page Demo]((https://akhil-landingpage.netlify.app/))
+View the live demo of the Landing Page here: https://akhil-landingpage.netlify.app/

 ### 📂 Features
 - Responsive design for all screen sizes